 The Three Different Types of Sales Enablement Apps (And The Hybrid)

-So typically on the Internet if you’re looking around for types of apps to give to your customer facing teams or field teams you’re going to see three types of apps.
+So typically on the Internet if you’re looking around for types of apps to give to your customer facing teams or field teams you’re going to see three types of apps for sales reps.
 The first is a file sharing app.

 File Sharing App

 These apps are designed to share static files.
 Examples of these are PDFs, PowerPoints, videos or Word documents.
 Files you create on a computer, or by your marketing team or by an advertising agency which then get pushed down to the file sharing app to be shown to a customer or prospect out in the field.